ekomsSavior/PHISH_HUNTER_PRO/README.md

 # PHISH_HUNTER_PRO

-Advanced phishing investigation and disruption toolkit written in Python xo
+Advanced phishing investigation and disruption toolkit written in Python.

 PHISH_HUNTER_PRO is a modular Python-based anti-phishing reconnaissance and disruption toolkit.